Integration testing for AWS Lambda in Go with Docker-compose

 Localstack S3

-localstack: image: draft: yes localstack/localstack:0.8.7 environment: - SERVICES=s3:5000 - DEFAULT_REGION=us-east-1 - HOSTNAME=localstack
+yamllocalstack: image: draft: yes localstack/localstack:0.8.7 environment: - SERVICES=s3:5000 - DEFAULT_REGION=us-east-1 - HOSTNAME=localstack

 Lambda

-image-colors: build: ./images/lambda/. command: /app/build/image-colors volumes: - "../..:/app" environment: - LAMBDA_EXTERNAL_PORT=8002 - _LAMBDA_SERVER_PORT=8001 - AWS_REGION=us-east-1 - AWS_ACCESS_KEY_ID=foo - AWS_SECRET_ACCESS_KEY=foo - AWS_S3_ENDPOINT=http://localstack:5000 - AWS_S3_USE_PATH=true
+yamlimage-colors: build: ./images/lambda/. command: /app/build/image-colors volumes: - "../..:/app" environment: - LAMBDA_EXTERNAL_PORT=8002 - _LAMBDA_SERVER_PORT=8001 - AWS_REGION=us-east-1 - AWS_ACCESS_KEY_ID=foo - AWS_SECRET_ACCESS_KEY=foo - AWS_S3_ENDPOINT=http://localstack:5000 - AWS_S3_USE_PATH=true

-Here we are using the Dockerfile we previously defined in tests/integration/images/lambda.
-We are attaching all the files in our project by using a volume mounted at /app.
+.
 This allows the container to be able to read all the files in the project.

-The command we are running is /app/build/image-colors which is the last build of our Lambda code.
+which is the last build of our Lambda code.
 This means that the container is not going to build the Lambda by itself and you are supposed to be doing that in a previous step in your CI pipeline.

 This is convenient because you need to build your Lambda artifact once and then you can use the same artifact in all the steps where such artifact is required.
 In generally considered a bad practice to re-build an artifact multiple times in a CI/CD pipeline.
 You are supposed to build them once and promote them through all the various steps to production.

-Then we define a bunch of environment variables.
-You should know what LAMBDA_EXTERNAL_PORT and _LAMBDA_SERVER_PORT are used for.
-If you don't remember have a look above where we described why we need simpleproxy in our Lambda container.
+are used for.
+If you don't remember have a look above where we described why we need simpleproxy

-Other variables are needed to configure the AWS SDK client: AWS_REGION (set to same value as in the S3 container), AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+.
 These last two variables can have any value, but they shouldn't be left blank.

-Finally, we define AWS_S3_ENDPOINT and AWS_S3_USE_PATH.
-We already talked about these variables before.
-What is important here is that we are setting the AWS_S3_ENDPOINT to the address of the S3 service in the localstack container.
+container.
 This allows our Lambda to interact with the local S3 instance rather than trying to reach out to AWS in the cloud.

 Test runner

-test-runner: build: ./images/runner command: 'true' # no-op by default, redefined in run.sh environment: - STORAGE_PATH=/var/storage - S3_ENDPOINT=http://localstack:5000 - AWS_REGION=us-east-1 - AWS_ACCESS_KEY_ID=foo - AWS_SECRET_ACCESS_KEY=foo - BUCKET_NAME=sample-bucket - LAMBDA_ENDPOINT=image-colors:8002
+yamltest-runner: build: ./images/runner command: 'true' # no-op by default, redefined in run.sh environment: - STORAGE_PATH=/var/storage - S3_ENDPOINT=http://localstack:5000 - AWS_REGION=us-east-1 - AWS_ACCESS_KEY_ID=foo - AWS_SECRET_ACCESS_KEY=foo - BUCKET_NAME=sample-bucket - LAMBDA_ENDPOINT=image-colors:8002

-This container describes our test runner, so we build from the Dockerfile we defined above saved in tests/integration/images/runner.
+This container describes our test runner, so we build from the Dockerfile we defined above saved in tests/integration/images/runner

-What's interesting now is command: 'true'.
+.
 This is basically saying to the container: "DO NOTHING"!

-The reason why we do this is because when we will start the services with docker-compose.
+.
 All the services start at the same time and they keep running endlessly (our Lambda is a TCP server waiting for request and S3 is an endless service as well waiting for you to interact with the underlying file storage).

 Since this is a test, we want to be able to keep the services running as long as needed for our tests to be performed and then shut everything down.